It’s coming up on a year since my accident. A few years now that I have been having issues with driving.

 So I’d put on a YouTube video in the background while going about my day doing housework, cooking, or writing.
 At first usually some music video.
 Than I started listening to podcasts.

 After awhile I found that I was seeing the same people on rotation.
-People who I felt made valid arguements based on logic and reason.
+People who I felt made valid arguments based on logic and reason.

 While I’m not a genius I don’t consider myself an idiot.
 I feel I’m rational and logical and can change my opinions and beliefs based upon the introduction of new evidence.